 I can only write how I write.
 My voice will always come through to make something unique and wonderful.

-What if what I say is wrong?
-Or causes offence?
-Or stirs up a shit storm?
+What if what I say is wrong or cause offence?
+What if I stir up a shit storm?
 What if I get negative feedback?

 I am a good person, with good intentions.
 People will always disagree with me, not everybody will have the same thoughts as I do.
 I can learn from other people’s reactions.
 I can’t be afraid to fail to the extent that I don’t share my work.
 If I don’t share, I can never succeed.